 1. Ayam Kampong

 The Ayam Kampung, or Ayam Kampung, as it is sometimes spelled, is another Indonesian chicken breed.
-The name is quite simply translated to “free-range chicken” or “village chicken.”
+The name is simply translated as “free-range chicken” or “village chicken.”

 2. Ayam Kedu